How Belief Works

 Article history

 This article was first published 26 September 2023.
-Past versions are available in the Internet Archive here.
+Past versions are available in the Internet Archive here (and here, with the previous title The Logical Impossibility of Degrees of Belief).